News and Events

-The Bridge of Hope Foundation Inc. is a registered charity with the Australian CHarities and Not For Profits COmmission.
-The ACNC Tick of Charity Registration (the Registered Charity Tick) aims to gives reassurance that the Bridge of Hope is transparent and accountable by highlighting our presence on the ACNC Charity Register.
+The Bridge of Hope Foundation Inc. is a registered charity with the Australian Charities and Not-for-profits Commission.
+The ACNC Tick of Charity Registration (the Registered Charity Tick) gives reassurance that the Bridge of Hope is transparent and accountable by highlighting our presence on the ACNC Charity Register.

 'Kids in Care: A Human Rights Travesty' - A charity cocktail seminar

 Professor Gillian Triggs presented a keynote address on the plight of children and young people living in Out of Home Care.
 The address was followed by a panel discussion.
 There was a silent auction and raffle on the night to raise funds for the Bridge of Hope Foundation's 'Bridging the Gap' program to assist children and young people living in, and leaving, care.

 Bridge Builders - A collective giving initiative